Xiaorui-Huang/leetcode/README.md

 # leetcode

-Solution in python to some leetcode problems
+Solutions in python to some leetcode problems